Getting Started

 If you want to learn more, get started by diving into these concepts:

-Valida 101 - a walkthrough of the Valida zk-VM stack in short, 5 minute videos.
+- a walkthrough of the Valida zk-VM stack in short, 5 minute videos.

-Core Concepts - learn about the building blocks of Lita, starting with zk-VM.
+- learn about the building blocks of Lita, starting with zk-VM.

-Architecture - a breakdown of Lita's proving system, zk-VM and compiler systems.
+- a breakdown of Lita's proving system, zk-VM and compiler systems.

-Benchmarks - measuring Valida's speed and efficiency in succinctly proving program executions.
+- measuring Valida's speed and efficiency in succinctly proving program executions.

-To learn about how to contribute to the protocol, including this documentation site, check out the Contributing section.
+To learn about how to contribute to the protocol, including this documentation site, check out the section.